Fighter Squadron (1948)

 Acknowledgements

-• Bruce Orriss' fine book When Hollywood Ruled the Skies
+• Bruce Orriss' fine book series When Hollywood Ruled the Skies

 • Jim Farmer's fine book Celluloid Wings